open-ephys/acq-board-docs/source/User-Manual/Cables.rst

 1. Power cable
 ###################################
-If you buy the Acquisition Board, it comes with a wall adapter (to 5V) power supply that you can safely use with the board.
+If you buy the Acquisition Board from the `Open Ephys store <https://open-ephys.org/store>_` it ships with a wall adapter (to 5V) power supply that you can safely use with the board.
 Though the most recent versions have over-voltage protection, this isn't limitless so be careful to use the correct adapter when powering the board.

 .. _2headstage: